 It’s also a great place to soak in the fan experience with games and activities.
 You can even stock up on baseball memorabilia.

 You don’t have to go far to find a beer festival in Ohio, especially in the winter.
-The annual Cincy Beerfest, which is also held downtown, features more than 500 craft beers to sample all in one place.
+The annual Cincy Beerfest, which is also held downtown, features more than 500 craft beers from many of the best Cincinnati breweries to sample all in one place.
 Is there anything better for a lover of craft beer?

 If you’re looking to get into the Christmas spirit, head to the annual Over-the-Rhine Christmas Saengerfest.
 This annual event offers a look back to Cincinnati’s history as the origin of Saengerfest, a German tradition that celebrates saengerbunds (choral groups).
 Your ears will delight in the sounds of more than a dozen choirs as they fill churches, breweries, and other venues.